LambdaTest/documentation/docs/how-to-use-in-session-testing-tools.md

 ### Test Manager

-Unified Test Manager simplifies test authoring, management, triggering, and reporting, boosting efficiency throughout all testing phases.
+Unified **Test Manager** simplifies test authoring, management, triggering, and reporting, boosting efficiency throughout all testing phases.

 <img loading="lazy" src={require('../assets/images/real-device-browser-testing/test-manager-browser-testing.webp').default} alt="add" width="1346" height="647" className="doc_img"/>

 Check out our detailed support documentation to know more about the Test Manager.

 > **Notes:** The max duration for running manual tests on LambdaTest Real Device Cloud is 2 hours.
-We offer a private cloud with dedicated real devices for your organization.
+In order to extend the duration, you can opt for our dedicated real device cloud.